Special Report: At a hotel near you - Cadavers in the banquet room

 At the Disney resort in November, a reporter covering the conference was able to watch two seminar sessions before being told she was not allowed in the room.

-And in June, the ballroom doors of the 5-star Wynn Las Vegas Hotel were left open after the start of an orthopedic-surgery lab at a medical convention.
+And in June, the ballroom doors of the 5-star Wynn Las Vegas Hotel in Nevada were left open after the start of an orthopedic-surgery lab at a medical convention.
 A reporter saw uncovered human torsos from the hall.

 Wynn Resorts said the organizers had rented the entire convention space for the lab.
 “There was no expectation that anyone other than convention attendees would be in the convention area,” Michael Weaver, chief marketing officer, said in a statement.
 He said Wynn policies “prohibit the general public from entering any meeting room being used for medical training events.”